 With the majority of foreign brands having an official account on Weibo, you will probably have to consider creating an official account on Weibo.
 To do so, you can contact us and our team will take care of it.

-As you probably already know, before providing flagship store services, Douyin is mainly a social app in which users can create short and entertaining videos.
+Before being an ecommerce app, Douyin is mainly a social app in which users can create short and entertaining videos.
 Thus, it is also a good way to promote Korean cosmetics, as well as collaborate with Douyin’s KOLs.

 KOLs to promote your skincare brand in China